If you’ve heard throughout your life, “You’re just like your father...”

 (Fact – dad jokes aren’t genetic…)

-Science has uncovered that your microbial genes play as big if not bigger role, than your human genes.
-You have about 20,000 human genes, and between 2 and 20 million microbial genes – making you genetically 99% microbes.
-1
+Science has uncovered that your microbial genes play a big, if not a bigger, role than your human genes.
+You have about 20,000 human genes and between 2 and 20 million microbial genes – making you genetically 99% microbes.1

-Your richest source of microbial genes are in your gut, which has caused many people to call the gut microbiome the “the second genome.”
-2 It is possible for us to be 100% different than the person next to us when comparing the genetic makeup of our gut microbiome caused scientists to suspect it’s a major source of our individuality.
-3
+Your richest source of microbial genes is in your gut, which has caused many people to call the gut microbiome the “second genome.”2 We can be 100% different from the person next to us when comparing the genetic makeup of our gut microbiome, which causes scientists to suspect it’s a major source of our individuality.3

 Studies have even found that though your mother gave you many microbes during birth and through breastfeeding, most children have gut microbiomes just as similar to their father’s as their mother’s.
 4